ChristianQueinnec/CodeGradXagent/README.md

 stored in the directory specified by `--xmldir` (by default the current directory), their name is prefixed by an integer starting with the value of `--counter` (by default `0`).
-For instance, the previous command will produce three reports:
+For instance, the previous command will produce some reports:
 - `1-jobSubmittedReport.xml` an intermediate report acknowledging the reception of a job to mark
 - `2-jobStudentReport.xml` the grading report containing the mark